dspaxton/appmesh-demo/README.md

 Run `kubectl apply -f ../deploy/fullappv2-appmesh.yaml` and switch to the X-Ray Console tab.
 The map should update to show the new components (frontendv2 and db).

 If you switch to the tab where the application is loaded and hit refresh some more times, you should see a new line with *Latest stock info* and some JSON.
 This is being retrieved from the DocumentDB cluster by the new DB service and sent back to the frontendv2 container.

+All the services with the exception of the DB service are only accessible within the cluster since they are using kubernetes built-in DNS however what if we want to make a service available outside the cluster?

+There are a couple of ways to do this.
+We could deploy a Load Balancer as part of the service however this could mean running multiple Load Balancers and could be a costly proposition as well as maintaining mappings for friendly DNS names to those assigned to the Load Balancer.
+An alternative approach is to expose the pods directly.
+With EKS, the pods receive IP addresses from the VPC pool so there's no overlay network to consider but it does mean making the pod ports available via a Security Group.
+We've already created a security group that allows access from the VPC and attached it to the cluster during the setup process.

+We are using [AWS Cloud Map](https://aws.amazon.com/cloud-map/) to make the DB service available to other entities within the VPC.
+The VirtualNode definition for the DB service includes a specification to create an entry within Cloud Map for service available at db.private-example.com.
+The namespace was defined during the CloudFormation process.
+Once the DB Pods are instantiated, their IP addresses are registered with Cloud Map and the namespace is associated with the VPC so that any requests to db.private-example.com resolve to the pod addresses.

 ![](img/appmesh-v2.png)